ninjadevtrack/Myellin/README.md

 Now that `gulp dev` is running, the server is up as well and serving files from the `/build` directory.
 Any changes in the `/app` directory will be automatically processed by Gulp and the changes will be injected to any open browsers pointed at the proxy address.

 ---

-This boilerplate uses the latest versions of the following libraries:

 - [ReactJS](https://github.com/facebook/react)
 - [React Router](https://github.com/rackt/react-router)